carpentries-incubator/hpc-intro/README.md

 ## Why Is This Example (and Documentation) Separate from the Template?

-We want it to be easy for authors to merge changes to the [lesson template][swc-lesson-template] into their lesson.
+We want it to be easy for authors to merge changes made to the [lesson template][swc-lesson-template] into their lesson.
 If the lesson template contained all of the documentation in this example, then every time a merge was done,